Mr6MJT/CYBOST/README.md

-# CYBOST tool
+# CYBOST Tool
-Cyber Ghost tool
+Cyber Ghost Tool

 # This tool is under development
  I developed this tool at 12 Nov 2021,I was 15 years old